-Trade Policies and Resulting Impact (NAFTA and the TPP)
+Trade Policies and Resulting Impact (NAFTA and the CPTPP)

-Government trade policy affects the industry, including the potential enactment of the Trans-Pacific Partnership (TPP) agreement and the impact of the new U.S. administration's views on NAFTA and the automotive supply chain (and including any resulting tariffs, border adjustment taxes or rules of origin).
-There is concern about governmental views on the auto industry and more particularly NAFTA.
+Government trade policy affects the industry, including the potential enactment of the CPTPP and the impact of the U.S. administration's views on NAFTA and the automotive supply chain (and including any resulting tariffs, border adjustment taxes or rules of origin).
+The U.S., Canada and Mexico are involved in a renegotiation of NAFTA, and have been in multiple discussions for many months.
+There is concern about the future of NAFTA, how it will be amended and if a party may or will withdraw from it.
 The automotive industry is probably one of the most integrated industries in North America.
 For example, the average auto part crosses NAFTA borders six times, as parts move from single components, to parts of larger subsystems, engines, transmissions, to complete vehicles that are shipped across borders.
-Concerns about NAFTA and how the automotive industry will cope with the potential changes have created uncertainty about what is going to happen, especially to those with significant operations in Mexico, and in Canada, which have affected valuations.
-There are many who believe that NAFTA will not be cancelled or changed substantially, and one of the continent's most important industries, automotive, is the last industry to target negatively.
-There may be an element of re-negotiation to NAFTA - the agreement is over 20 years old, and each member country has some concerns with some of the provisions.
-Amendments may impact the North American auto industry, or parts of it, negatively or positively.
+Concerns about NAFTA and how the automotive industry will cope with the potential changes have created uncertainty about what will happen, especially to those with significant operations in Mexico, and in Canada, which have affected valuations.
+There are many who believe that NAFTA will ultimately not be cancelled or changed substantially, and that one of the continent's most important industries, automotive, is the last industry to target negatively.
+Amendments to NAFTA may impact the North American auto industry, or parts of it, negatively or positively.

-Another free trade agreement issue in 2016 related to the TPP and the concern that unduly low domestic content rules would lead to an influx of foreign car parts, produced by cheaper labour that would displace auto-parts jobs in North America.
-In early 2017, the United States indicated it would not ratify the TPP.
+Another free trade agreement issue in 2016 and 2017 related to the TPP and CPTPP, and the concern that unduly low domestic content rules would lead to an influx of foreign car parts, produced by cheaper labour that would displace auto-parts jobs in North America.
+In early 2017, the United States indicated it would not ratify the Trans Pacific Partnership ("TPP").
+Canada and Mexico have indicated they would ratify the CPTPP, without U.S. participation.
+The resulting impact on the Company or the industry has not yet been able to be assessed, especially in the context of a renegotiated NAFTA.
+(See "Risk Factors".)